SterbenVD/libmgmtsys/docs/srs/srs.md

         1. The system displays an error message.
         2. The system does not send the request.
         3. The system displays the return book page again.
+    - The date of return is after the due date.
+        1. The request is sent to the librarian.
+        2. The system displays an error message that a fine is to be paid.
+        3. The system asks the user if they want to pay the fine.
+        4. If the user clicks on the yes button, the system displays the pay fine page.

 #### Request Book